waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

   - Include any valid values and default value at the end of the description.
 Use the formats "Valid values are *n* and *n*." and "The default is *n*."
 For example, "Valid values are `true` and `false`." and "The default is `false`."

-- In parameter descriptions, label parameters as required or optional based on the type of parameter:

-  - URI parameters: These parameters are always required, so you do not need to label them.

-  - Query parameters: These parameters are always optional, so you do not need to label them.

-  - Request body parameters: Label only required parameters, by adding the *(Required)* qualifier to the beginning of the description.
-Do not label optional parameters.
+- For request body parameters only, label the required parameters by adding the *(Required)* qualifier to the beginning of the description.
 For example:

   *(Required)* Path of the parameter to update.
 Valid values are `/enabled`, `/vault/region`, `/vault/use_internal`, and `/log-level`.

-  - Response body parameters: These parameters are neither required nor optional, so do not label them.
+  Do not label optional request body parameters.
+Also, do not label URI, query, or response body parameters as either optional or required.

-- When listing and describing request body parameters, show the parameters in the following order:
+- When listing and describing request and response body parameters in tables, show the parameters in the same order as they are shown in the examples.
+If you have more than one example, match the order in the first example shown.

-  - List required parameters first, sequenced in alphabetical order.

-  - List optional parameters after the required parameters, in alphabetical order.

-  - Any nested parameters should follow the same rule of required first and then optional, and alphabetical within the required/optional groups.

-- When listing and describing response body parameters, show them in alphabetical order.

 - Format parameter names in text according to the guidelines in [Text formatting](#text-formatting).